e-mutai/aiser/README.md

 - NSE for market data
 - scikit-learn for ML framework
-- React team for the amazing frontend library
+- Me🗿 for the amazing frontend library